(Adds Petrobras will not adjust fuel prices)

 By Lisandra Paraguassu

 BRASILIA, April 16 (Reuters) - Petroleo Brasileiro SA's market-based diesel pricing policy remains unchanged and Brazil's president has no intention of meddling in Petrobras' internal affairs, high-ranking government officials said on Tuesday.

 A call by President Jair Bolsonaro last week to the chief executive of Petrobras led the state-run company to call off a sharp diesel price increase and revived investor fears about political influence, hammering the share price of Petrobras.

 The episode underscored the leverage of truckers in Brazil, which relies overwhelmingly on road freight to get agricultural exports to port and keep its economy humming.
 It left investors doubting the liberal bona fides of Bolsonaro's government, which has decried state interventionism under some of its predecessors.

-After a meeting of high-ranking officials in Brasilia on Tuesday, the government sought to portray the Friday incident as a one-time event and said Petrobras can choose when and how to adjust fuel prices, which had not been the practise under previous governments.
+After a meeting of high-ranking officials in Brasilia on Tuesday, the government sought to portray the Friday incident as a one-time event and said Petrobras can choose when and how to adjust fuel prices, which had not been the practice under previous governments.

 "I cannot and I will not interfere in Petrobras," Bolsonaro said in a written statement, read aloud by presidential spokesman Otavio Rego Barros.

 Petrobras on Tuesday announced in a daily filing that it would not adjust the price of gasoline or diesel at refineries for Wednesday.
 It made the announcement shortly after the end of a news conference in Brasilia where government officials announced measures designed to avoid a threatened truckers' strike.